GreenCape/joomla-cli/docs/commands/index.md

 - [build:all](build/all.md) - Performs all tests and generates documentation and the quality report

 **[Core](core/index.md)**
-- [core:download](core/download.md) - Downloads a Joomla! version and unpacks it to the base path
+- [core:download](core/download.md) - Downloads a Joomla version and unpacks it to the base path
-- [core:version](core/version.md) - Reports the version of the Joomla! installation at the base path
+- [core:version](core/version.md) - Reports the version of the Joomla installation at the base path

 **[Dist](dist/index.md)**
 - [dist:clean](dist/clean.md) - Cleanup distribution directory